56kcloud/Training/Docker/kickstart/chapters/webapps.md

 1. Pull the Debian:Buster image

    ```
-   $ docker image pull debian:buster-slim
+   $ docker image pull ubuntu:jammy
-   buster-slim: Pulling from library/debian
+   jammy: Pulling from library/ubuntu
-   c1ad9731b2c7: Pull complete
+   952b15bbc7fb: Pull complete
-   Digest: sha256:fda76aa2ef4867e583dc8a7b86bbdb51118b8794c1b98aa4aeebaca3a1ad9c0f
+   Digest: sha256:ac58ff7fe25edc58bdf0067ca99df00014dbd032e2246d30a722fa348fd799a5
-   Status: Downloaded newer image for debian:buster-slim
+   Status: Downloaded newer image for ubuntu:jammy
-   docker.io/library/debian:buster-slim
+   docker.io/library/ubuntu:jammy
    ```

-2. Pull a MySQL image
+2. Pull a MariaDB image

    ```
-   $ docker image pull mysql
+   $ docker image pull mariadb:11
-   Using default tag: latest
-   latest: Pulling from library/mysql
+   11: Pulling from library/mariadb
-   c1ad9731b2c7: Already exists
+   6c7698a779f6: Already exists
-   54f6eb0ee84d: Pull complete
-   cffcf8691bc5: Pull complete
-   89a783b5ac8a: Pull complete
-   6a8393c7be5f: Pull complete
-   af768d0b181e: Pull complete
+   c3beef926275: Pull complete
-   810d6aaaf54a: Pull complete
+   dd40ffbb6cb3: Pull complete
-   2e014a8ae4c9: Pull complete
+   31691bc52e3b: Pull complete
-   a821425a3341: Pull complete
+   0b4de91620aa: Pull complete
-   3a10c2652132: Pull complete
+   1ecbfd4a00bd: Pull complete
-   4419638feac4: Pull complete
+   91656c5c74a8: Pull complete
-   681aeed97dfe: Pull complete
+   fbc99aa6f426: Pull complete
-   Digest: sha256:548da4c67fd8a71908f17c308b8ddb098acf5191d3d7694e56801c6a8b2072cc
+   Digest: sha256:b85481f8f2a65c10dec198e562a751676e926da83018e5590d00be86e5c9f635
-   Status: Downloaded newer image for mysql:latest
+   Status: Downloaded newer image for mariadb:11
-   docker.io/library/mysql:latest
+   docker.io/library/mariadb:11
    ```

    What do you notice about the output from the Docker pull request for MySQL?

    The first layer pulled says:

-   `85b1f47fba49: Already exists`
+   `6c7698a779f6: Already exists`

-   Notice that the layer id (`85b1f47fba498`) is the same for the first layer of the MySQl image and the only layer in the Debian:Jessie image.
+   Notice that the layer id (`6c7698a779f6`) is the same for the first layer of the MySQl image and the only layer in the Debian:Jessie image.
 And because we already had pulled that layer when we pulled the Debian image, we didn't have to pull it again.

    So, what does that tell us about the MySQL image?
 Since each layer is created by a line in the image's _Dockerfile_, we know that the MySQL image is based on the Debian:Jessie base image.
-We can confirm this by looking at the [Dockerfile for the Docker Hub](https://github.com/docker-library/mysql/blob/0590e4efd2b31ec794383f084d419dea9bc752c4/5.7/Dockerfile).
+We can confirm this by looking at the [Dockerfile for the Docker Hub](https://github.com/MariaDB/mariadb-docker/blob/e56b3a008e9c47c7199d28db6d77d2cfecde526d/11.0/Dockerfile).

-   The first line in the the Dockerfile is: `FROM debian:jessie` This will import that layer into the MySQL image.
+   The first line in the the Dockerfile is: `FROM ubuntu:jammy` This will import that layer into the MySQL image.

-   So layers are created by Dockerfiles and are are shared between images.
+   So layers are created by the Dockerfile and are shared between images.
 When you start a container, a writeable layer is added to the base image.

    Next you will create a file in our container, and see how that's represented on the host file system.